Jamaica station: 2001–2006 expansion

-2015–2021 capacity improvements
+Jamaica Capacity Improvements program (2015-)

 As part of a series of LIRR readiness projects in preparation for the East Side Access extension to Grand Central Terminal, the MTA had adjusted track layouts at Jamaica station to straighten train paths and install high-speed switches.
-As part of the project, additional ladder tracks have been created, the E Yard track was extended over 150th Street, the East Layup Track was converted to be a through route.
-In addition, most Brooklyn service will be converted into a shuttle service.
-This shuttle will operate between Atlantic Terminal in Brooklyn and Jamaica via the Atlantic Branch.
-A new Platform F and dedicated tracks have been constructed south of the existing LIRR platforms at Jamaica station to serve the shuttles; passengers traveling between Brooklyn and Long Island will be required to make a walking transfer between this new platform and the existing platforms.
+As part of the project, additional ladder tracks have been created.
+In addition, in February 2023, most Brooklyn service was converted into a shuttle service.
+This shuttle operates between Atlantic Terminal in Brooklyn and Jamaica via the Atlantic Branch.
+A new Platform F and dedicated tracks were constructed south of the existing LIRR platforms at Jamaica station to serve the shuttles; most passengers traveling between Brooklyn and Long Island are required to make a walking transfer between this new platform and the existing platforms.

-This reconfiguration will allow for increased service between Brooklyn and Jamaica and between Jamaica and Manhattan and reduce switching maneuvers, while raising average train speeds around Jamaica station from 15 to 30 mph.
-Service frequency will increase for trains on the Atlantic Branch; trains will run every 7.5 minutes during rush hours and every 15 minutes during off-peak hours.
-It will allow for a 40% increase in peak-hour service between Jamaica and Manhattan.
-However, the project has been criticized because it would eliminate most direct service from Long Island to Brooklyn, thereby increasing commute time between the two destinations.
+This reconfiguration was designed to allow for increased service between Brooklyn and Jamaica and between Jamaica and Manhattan (up to a 40% increase in the latter case) and reduce switching maneuvers, while raising average train speeds around Jamaica station from 15 to 30 mph.
+Service frequency was also increased for trains on the Atlantic Branch; trains run about every 8–9 minutes during rush hours and every 20 minutes during off-peak hours.
+However, the project has been criticized (both during construction and following the implementation of service changes) because it eliminated most direct service from Long Island to Brooklyn, thereby increasing commute time between the two destinations.

 Completion of Phase I, which includes the new platform, was originally projected for January 2018.
 The completion date was later pushed back to July 2019, but as of March 2019, is planned to be finished in 2021 at a cost of $380 million.
 The platform itself was to be completed at the end of 2019, while the track and surrounding infrastructure would be completed in late 2020, and track interlockings would be completed by late 2021.
 The platform ultimately opened in February 2020 after several delays.
 Additional improvements, to cost over $1 billion, were to be constructed starting as early as 2022; designs for these improvements started in June 2017 and were scheduled to be completed in 2021.

+Phase II of the project involves converting the E Yard east of the station into a through route, and additional track layout changes in Hall Interlocking.
+This will eliminate routing conflicts present in the current layout.
+The two tracks that were E Yard will be extended via a new bridge over 150th Street.
+Construction of the bridge is in progress as of April 2025.

+Future

+In January 2025, it was officially announced that a new Long Island branch of Amtrak's Northeast Regional would be created, running east from Penn Station and points south & west to Ronkonkoma via the LIRR's Main Line, with intermediate stops at Jamaica and Hicksville.
+The year prior, Amtrak conducted a study of the new service through a $500 million federal grant.
+As of January 2025, Amtrak service is anticipated to begin in 2028.